Using your FSA or HSA for pregnancy and baby things

 • Childbirth education classes

-Postpartum Care (for Mom) Eligible Items
+Postpartum Care (for Mom) FSA Eligible Items

 When you envision caring for your new baby, most of us aren’t thinking about all the care that a new mom’s body will need.
 Recovering from childbirth is no joke, having some of these items on hand ahead of time can help take the edge off of the recovery process.